ABOUT PATIENT EXPERIENCE JOURNAL

 - Policymakers and other leaders examining the impact organizational, societal and policy decisions can have on the actions of patients and those working on the delivery of healthcare services.

-OPEN CALL FOR PAPERS
+OPEN CALL FOR SUBMISSIONS AND TIMING OF PUBLICATION

 - Implications for action in quality, safety or service efforts.